toy-alur/kottans_frontend/README.md

 # kottans_frontend
 hello world!

-see very basics, but structured [set of lessons for HTML/CSS](https://github.com/imtom4/pasta/tree/master/html/html.md)
+see very basics, but structured [set of lessons for HTML/CSS](https://github.com/imtom4/pasta/tree/master/html/html.md) - it takes 2 up to 8 weeks